brentyi/tyro/README.md

 <!-- prettier-ignore-end -->

 </details>

-</td></tr></table>
+---

+The goal is a tool that's lightweight enough for simple interactive scripts, but flexible enough to replace heavier configuration frameworks like `hydra` and `ml_collections`.
 Notably, `dcargs.cli()` supports _nested_ classes and dataclasses, which enable expressive hierarchical configuration objects built on standard Python features.

-Our ultimate goal is the ability build interfaces that are:
+Ultimately, we aim to enable configuration interfaces that are:

 - **Low-effort.** Type annotations, docstrings, and default values can be used to automatically generate argument parsers with informative helptext.
 This